chahn/agent-concepts/roadmap.md

 - **The workflow context** (Layer 3) is a shared annotation on the graph, accessible to all nodes.
 - **Control flow** (branching, looping, error handling) is expressed through annotated edges or dedicated control-flow nodes.

-Critically, the graph itself is a *first-class object in the agent's procedural memory*.
+The graph itself is a *first-class object in the agent's skill library*.
 It can be saved, named, versioned, and reused.
 A workflow graph is not just an execution plan — it is a **learned compound skill**.

 ### 2.4 "Build with AI, Execute Deterministically"

-A fundamental architectural principle — and a core selling point for both academic and industrial adoption — is what we call the **"Build with AI, Execute Deterministically"** paradigm: the AI agent designs and wires the workflow graph, but the resulting pipeline can run with zero LLM involvement at runtime.
+A central architectural principle: the AI agent designs and wires the workflow graph, but the resulting pipeline can execute with **zero LLM involvement** at runtime.
+The execution engine that traverses the graph is conventional software — not an LLM.
+Users, CRON jobs, or API endpoints can trigger a saved workflow directly: deterministically, without AI costs, without hallucination risk.

-The execution engine that traverses the graph, manages state across layers, and invokes code blocks is a conventional software component — not an LLM.
-Once the agent has figured out how to solve a problem and composed the graph, a human, a CRON job, or an API endpoint can press "play" and run that exact pipeline with **zero LLM API costs and zero hallucination risk** — provided the underlying nodes are standard code.

-This has several important implications:

-- **Manual triggering.** A user can trigger a saved workflow directly, without involving the agent at all.
-The graph executes deterministically, taking input and producing output like any data processing pipeline.
-- **Scheduled / event-driven execution.** Workflows can be attached to external triggers — cron schedules, file system events, API webhooks, database changes — and run unattended.
-The agent authored the workflow; the scheduler runs it.
-- **Fully AI-free workflows.** If all nodes in a graph are pure code blocks (no LLM calls), the entire workflow operates without any AI involvement whatsoever.
-It is a conventional pipeline that happens to have been *designed* by an AI agent.
-The architecture produces durable, inspectable, deterministic automation artifacts as a byproduct of agent interaction.
-- **Hybrid workflows.** In practice, many workflows will be hybrid: some nodes are deterministic (parsing, formatting, calculations, API calls), others invoke LLMs (classification, summarization, extraction).
-The `requires_llm` flag in `BlockSignature` makes this explicit per node, allowing the runtime — and the user — to understand exactly where AI reasoning enters the pipeline and where it does not.
-- **Graceful degradation.** If LLM access is unavailable (cost constraints, latency requirements, offline environments), the runtime can identify which nodes require it, execute all deterministic nodes, and either skip, queue, or flag the LLM-dependent nodes for later processing.
+In practice, many workflows are hybrid: some nodes are deterministic (parsing, formatting, API calls), others invoke LLMs (classification, summarization, extraction).
+The `requires_llm` flag in `BlockSignature` makes this explicit per node.
+When LLM access is unavailable, the runtime can execute all deterministic nodes and flag or queue LLM-dependent nodes for later processing.

-This paradigm reframes the economic model of AI-assisted automation: the LLM is a *design-time cost*, not a *runtime cost*.
-A team uses the agent to *design* a complex data processing workflow once, then runs that workflow thousands of times as a conventional automation — reproducible, auditable, and free of stochastic variance.
-The AI investment is amortized across all subsequent executions.
+The economic model: the LLM is a *design-time cost*, not a *runtime cost*.
+A team uses the agent once to design a workflow, then runs that workflow thousands of times as a conventional automation — reproducible, auditable, and cost-neutral.

-For academia, this raises a novel class of questions around the boundary between AI-designed and AI-executed computation: what fraction of real-world workflows can be fully "compiled away" from LLM dependence?
-What are the formal properties of the deterministic sub-graph vs. the LLM-dependent sub-graph in a hybrid workflow?
-For industry, the value proposition is immediate: AI as a one-time engineering cost for automation design, not a recurring operational cost for automation execution.

-### 2.5 Procedural Memory Lifecycle
+### 2.5 Skill Lifecycle

-The procedural memory evolves through a cycle:
+The skill library evolves through a defined lifecycle:

-1. **Acquisition.** The agent encounters a novel task, decomposes it, and authors new code blocks and/or a workflow graph to solve it.
+1. **Acquisition.** The agent encounters a novel task, decomposes it, and authors new code blocks and/or a workflow graph.
-2. **Execution.** The workflow runs — triggered by the agent, by a user manually, or by an external event.
-Results are observed.
+2. **Execution.** The workflow runs — triggered by the agent, manually by a user, or by an external event (CRON, webhook, API).
+Results are logged.
-3. **Persistence.** If successful (or partially successful), the code blocks and workflow graph are saved to Layer 4 with metadata about the task context and execution outcome.
+3. **Persistence.** On successful execution, code blocks and the workflow graph are saved to Layer 4 with metadata (task context, execution outcome, version).
-4. **Retrieval.** When a similar task arises, the agent searches its procedural memory for relevant blocks and workflow patterns.
+4. **Retrieval.** When a similar task arises, the agent searches the skill library for relevant blocks and workflow patterns.
 5. **Composition.** Retrieved blocks are combined — possibly with newly authored blocks — into a workflow for the new task.
-Existing workflows may be adapted rather than rebuilt from scratch.
+Existing workflows are adapted rather than rebuilt from scratch.
-6. **Refinement.** Based on execution feedback, the agent may modify existing blocks (fix bugs, optimize, generalize) or restructure workflow graphs (add error handling, parallelize steps, insert validation stages).
+6. **Refinement.** Based on execution feedback, the agent modifies existing blocks (bug fixes, optimization, generalization) or restructures workflow graphs (error handling, parallelization, validation stages).

-This cycle mirrors how human procedural knowledge develops: initial effortful construction, followed by retrieval and adaptation, with gradual refinement toward efficiency and robustness.

 ### 2.6 Secure Authentication with External Systems and APIs